aaronshaver/google-privacy-enhancer/README.md

 Installation and Usage
 ------------

-1. Install Python 3.x on your machine: https://www.python.org/downloads/
+1. Install Python on your machine: https://www.python.org/downloads/
+2. Install pip:
+  3. On Windows, Python 3.4.x will come with pip already
+  4. On Mac OS X, try `sudo easy_install pip`
-2. Install Selenium for Python: `pip install selenium`
+3. Install Selenium for Python: `pip install selenium`
   3. Python 3.4+ comes with pip
   4. If Python isn't in your PATH, you might need to do something like `C:\Python34>Scripts\pip.exe install selenium`
-3. Install Firefox on your machine: http://www.mozilla.org/en-US/firefox/new/
+4. Install Firefox on your machine: http://www.mozilla.org/en-US/firefox/new/
-  4. You can easily use other browsers such as Chrome.
-It's a one-line code change to use a different driver for Selenium; search for examples on the Web.
+  4. You could use other browsers such as Chrome, but you'll need to figure out how to update the code to set the preferences for them.
-4. Run the script from your commandline: `script.py`
+5. Run the script from your commandline: `script.py`
-5. On your own system using Scheduled Tasks or other means, you might schedule the script to run for as long as you'd like.
-Set it to run at particular times of the day (e.g. in the middle of the night if you don't want it interrupting you), or if you'd prefer to have the search results look more human, you could start the script on random time intervals instead of having large blocks of search data show up all at once.
+6. Optional: using Scheduled Tasks or other means, you might schedule the script to run for as long as you'd like.
+Set it to run at particular times of the day (e.g. in the middle of the night if you don't want it interrupting you), or if you'd prefer to have the search results look more human, you could start the script at random time intervals instead of having large blocks of search data show up all at once.